golovewkin/reactjs-interview-questions/README.md

     ```

     The first argument is any render-able React child, such as an element, string, or fragment.
 The second argument is a DOM element.

+     React portals are very useful when a parent component has overflow: hidden or has properties that affect the stacking context(z-index,position,opacity etc styles) and you need to visually “break out” of its container.

+     For example, dialogs, global message notifications, hovercards, and tooltips.

    **[⬆ Back to Top](#table-of-contents)**